W. O. Mitchell: Awards and honours

 In 1973, Mitchell was made an officer of the Order of Canada.
 The list of other honours Mitchell has received includes honorary doctorates from five Canadian universities and being sworn in as a Member of the Queen's Privy Council for Canada on November 5, 1992.
 In 2000, Mitchell was honoured by the government of Canada with his image on a postage stamp.

 Mitchell has had schools named after him in Calgary (W.O.
 Mitchell School) and Kanata, Ontario (W. O. Mitchell Elementary School).

+The W.O.
+Mitchell Book Prize was also named for him.

 Quotation

 Canadian actor Donald Sutherland quoted the following excerpt from Who Has Seen the Wind at the opening ceremony of the 2010 Winter Olympics in Vancouver, British Columbia, Canada.

 I would walk to the end of the street and over the prairie with the clickety grasshoppers bunging in arcs ahead of me, and I could hear the hum and twang of wind in the great prairie harp of telephone wires.
 Standing there with the total thrust of prairie sun on my vulnerable head, I guess I learned—at a very young age—that I was mortal.